AngryPearl/simple-countdown-timer/README.md

 - Install the necessary dependencies `npm install`
 - Start local server with disabled cache `http-server -c-1`
 - Open the link provided in the terminal or go to http://127.0.0.1:8080 in your browser.

-### TODO:

-Some things need to be fixed:

-- Jest tests created along with JS code